 Bronchopneumonia is a type of pneumonia, a condition that causes inflammation of the lungs.
-Symptoms can range from mild to severe and may include coughing, breathing difficulties, and fever.
-Causes include bacterial, viral, or fungal chest infections.
+Symptoms may include coughing, breathing difficulties, and fever.

 According to the Centers for Disease Control and Prevention (CDC), pneumonia is responsible for around

 In this article, we look at what bronchopneumonia is, along with its symptoms, causes, and treatment.
 We also cover prevention.